-Europlaz can apply for a Class I or IIa CE Mark on your behalf.
+Class I or IIa Medical Device CE Mark Applications on Your Behalf

-In order to apply a CE Mark to a medical device, it is necessary to demonstrate that the device meets the requirements in the appropriate Medical Device Directive/Medical Device Regulation by carrying out a comprehensive conformity assessment.
+In order to apply a CE mark to a medical device, it is necessary to demonstrate the device meets the requirements of the appropriate Medical Device Directive/Medical Device Regulation by following the relevant, comprehensive conformity assessment procedures.

 Clearly and concisely define the intended use of the product.